-- 1. Do not count on cost reductions in the short run due to the introduction of DTTB.
-Although DTTB platforms are more efficient and can lower the distribution costs per channel (in the long run, with more services utilizing the multiplex capacity), in the short run costs will increase, mainly due to: - a. simulcast period; - b. possibly (partly) financing of receivers - 2.
+- a. simulcast period; - b. possibly (partly) financing of receivers - 2.
 When financial funds are limited, apply a PPP model141.
 Which exact model to apply depends on the specific local circumstances, like the current legislation, the market structure and the position/financial means of the Public Broadcaster; - 3.
 Check the legal framework on 'DTTB compliancy', especially in the areas of: - a.
 The definition of 'free-to-air' PSB: a strict definition might limit the possibilities of PPPs; - b.
-TV-licence fees: current definitions might limit the possibilities for increasing the PBS budget.
+TV-license fees: current definitions might limit the possibilities for increasing the PBS budget.